AlexRoy145/onboarding_docs/README.md

 2. Once Downloaded, open visual studio code, on the far right of the application, there is a symbol that looks like three boxes joined together, with one box seperated out, click on this symbol, a pannel should open up, in the search bar on the new pannel, search for --> liveshare
 3. In the main window, click install.
+4. Make sure you download VS Code into the Application folder for liveshare to work properly.